rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 ##### Binary `transform_reduce`

-Expressing binary `transform_reduce` using only `reduce` requires `zip_transform_view` or something like it.
-The `reduce`-only version is more verbose.
+As we described above, expressing the functionality of binary `transform_reduce` using only `reduce` requires `zip_transform_view` or something like it, making the `reduce`-only version more verbose.
+Users may also find it troublesome that `zip_view` and `zip_transform_view` are not pipeable: there is no `{v1, v2} | views::zip` syntax, for example.
 On the other hand, it's a toss-up which version is easier to understand.
 Users either need to learn what a "zip transform view" does, or they need to learn about `transform_reduce` and know which of the two function arguments does what.
-They may also find it troublesome that `zip_view` and `zip_transform_view` are not
-pipeable: there is no `{v1, v2} | views::zip` syntax, for example.

 ```c++
 struct foo {};